Trump’s Mideast team: A familiar look for a transformed region

 “It suggests he liked what he got out of the first team,” he adds, “and wants the same, only more and bigger, from this one.”

-Just as Mr. Trump has moved with lightning speed to name his picks for the top positions in the incoming cabinet, he also lost no time in forming a Middle East team.
+Just as Mr. Trump has moved with lightning speed to name his picks for the top positions in the incoming Cabinet, he also lost no time in forming a Middle East team.
 According to his own pronouncements, the new group will be tasked with ending the region’s wars – within a context of unlimited support for Israel – and building on the landmark Abraham Accords initiated in his first term.

-Those accords established diplomatic relations between Israel and some Gulf states, and set off a flurry of economic and cultural exchanges further normalizing the Jewish state’s existence among its Arab neighbors.
+Those accords established diplomatic relations between Israel and some Gulf States, and set off a flurry of economic and cultural exchanges further normalizing the Jewish state’s existence among its Arab neighbors.

-The team is also expected to play a key role in paving the way for Mr. Trump to achieve what in his circles is known to be the uber dealmaker’s ultimate goal: the Nobel Peace Prize.
+The team is also expected to play a key role in paving the way for Mr. Trump to achieve what in his circles is known to be the über dealmaker’s ultimate goal: the Nobel Peace Prize.
 Though critics of the proposed team note it is unlikely to work toward a Palestinian state.

 A quickly changing region

 Just what regional context the new team will inherit on Jan.
 20 remains to be seen.
-On Tuesday Israel and Lebanon accepted a U.S.-brokered deal for a cease-fire with Hezbollah, and it went into effect early Wednesday.
+On Tuesday, Israel and Lebanon accepted a U.S.-brokered deal for a ceasefire with Hezbollah, and it went into effect early Wednesday.

-In White House comments, President Joe Biden said the deal would allow his Middle East team to turn back to securing an elusive cease-fire deal in Gaza.
+In White House comments, President Joe Biden said the deal would allow his Middle East team to turn back to securing an elusive ceasefire deal in Gaza.

 With their eyes instead on January, some staunch Israel supporters are already calling the cast of Middle East aides whom Mr. Trump has assembled the “Dream Team 2.0.”
 It includes new Middle East envoy Steve Witkoff, a Jewish, Bronx-born real estate developer and Trump golf buddy; former Arkansas governor and Christian evangelist Mike Huckabee as U.S. ambassador to Israel; and hard-line Trump loyalist and Israel defender Rep. Elise Stefanik as U.S. ambassador to the United Nations.

 Mr. Witkoff will assume the post filled by Jason Greenblatt, a Trump Organization lawyer and chief adviser on Israel in the first Trump White House.
-As U.S. ambassador to Israel, Gov. Huckabee, who faces Senate confirmation, would follow Mr. Trump’s lawyer-friend David Friedman.
+As U.S. ambassador to Israel, Mr. Huckabee, who faces Senate confirmation, would follow Mr. Trump’s lawyer-friend David Friedman.

-Representative Stefanik, the New York Republican who ferociously defended President Trump against House impeachment proceedings, is a frequent U.N. basher.
+Ms. Stefanik, the New York Republican who ferociously defended President Trump against House impeachment proceedings, is a frequent U.N. basher.
 That makes her reminiscent of Mr. Trump’s first U.N. ambassador, Nikki Haley, who famously announced upon her arrival in New York that “there’s a new sheriff in town.”

 Perhaps even more than with the original Middle East team, everyone in the new one is known for intense loyalty to President-elect Trump.
-And much like the original team, none has anything in the way of traditional diplomatic experience – favoring instead a transactional approach to international relations.
+And much like the original team, no one has anything in the way of traditional diplomatic experience – favoring instead a transactional approach to international relations.

 Which appears to be exactly what Mr. Trump was aiming for.

 Nominated for secretary of state is Florida Republican Sen. Marco Rubio, who is winning accolades including from Democratic Senate colleagues as highly qualified for the job.
-But Sen. Rubio, a China hawk, is most likely to be focused on the Asia portfolio and reaching some settlement to the war in Ukraine, some experts say.
+But Mr. Rubio, a China hawk, is most likely to be focused on the Asia portfolio and reaching some settlement to the war in Ukraine, some experts say.

 In the eyes of some regional analysts, the new Middle East team is already flashing a bright green light to Israel in terms of its pursuit of the war in Gaza and its expansionist policies in the occupied West Bank.